AdobeDocs/certification.en/help/certifications/ac/ac-p-business.md

 * Identify common security aspects of an Adobe Commerce project
 * Identify best practices and legal requirements of accessibility compliance

+## Readiness self-assessment

-Take a [readiness questionnaire](https://scorpion.caveon.com/launchpad/ad-q-e712-readiness-questionnaire-for-adobe-commerce-business-practitioner-professional-exam/ad-q-e712-readiness-questionnaire-for-adobe-commerce-business-practitioner-professional-exam){target="_blank"} to find out if you meet the minimum qualifications.
+Complete the [online readiness questionnaire](https://scorpion.caveon.com/launchpad/ad-q-e712-readiness-questionnaire-for-adobe-commerce-business-practitioner-professional-exam/ad-q-e712-readiness-questionnaire-for-adobe-commerce-business-practitioner-professional-exam){target="_blank"} to see if your current experience matches the recommended minimum candidate qualification.

 ## Get prepped